Short-Lived Radioactive Molecules

 [Safr18] Safronova et al. Rev Mod Phys 90, 025008 (2018).

+(NEPTUNE) Nuclear Electroweak Properties in Trap Using Near-degenerate Energy states.
 Our group and collaborators are developing a novel technique to enable precision studies of yet-to-be-explored nuclear electroweak properties [1].
 By trapping single molecular ions in a superconducting magnet (Penning trap), the extreme high magnetic field of the trap can be used to create a superposition of molecular states of different parity thereby amplifying the molecular sensitivity to electroweak nuclear properties by more than 11 orders magnitude [2], relative to prior work with atoms.
 This extreme boost of sensitivity will enable unique access to hadronic parity-violating nuclear properties that until now have not been measured, even for most of the stable nuclei.

 These developments will enable future studies of the electroweak structure of short-lived isotopes with extreme proton-to-neutron ratios.
 These properties are not only critical to our fundamental understanding of the nuclear force and the structure of nuclei, but will also provide precise low-energy tests of the Standard Model and the violation of fundamental symmetries, both within and beyond this framework.